Skip to main content

 • Requires that a construction professional must send or deliver to the claimant an offer to settle the claim or a written response that identifies the standards that apply to the claim and explains why the defect does not require repair; and

-• Requires a construction professional who is the defendant in a construction defects action to submit specified information to the claimant.
+• Requires a construction professional who is the defendant in a construction defects action to submit specified information to the claimant;

 Section 5 updates the statute of limitations for construction defect claims to 10 years unless the construction professional provided the consumer with a warranty that meets the requirements of the bill, in which case the statute of limitations is 6 years.
 Section 6 tolls the statute of limitations or repose during a claimant's mitigation of an alleged construction defect claim brought for the construction of middle market housing.
 Section 7 allows a construction professional that meets specified requirements to use certain affirmative defenses in construction claims brought against the construction professional for the construction of middle market housing.

-Current law requires the executive board of a unit owners' association (executive board) to obtain approval from a majority of owners before initiating a construction defect claim on behalf of the owners.
-Section 8 increases the approval amount to 65%.
-Section 8 also requires an executive board that is successful in a construction defect claim to first use monetary damages received as a result of the claim to repair the construction defect.
+• Current law requires the Increases the amount of owners an executive board of a unit owners' association (executive board) to must obtain approval from a majority of owners before initiating a construction defect claim on behalf of the owners from a majority to 65%; Section 8 increases the approval amount to 65%.
+Section 8 also and

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)

 Status